satorusasozaki/TipIt/README.md

 ```

 ####Challenge
-In order to make a client class of UserManger not able to put random keys in a dictionary item in billRecords array, I tried to make a model object called BillRecord to wrap dictionary items from BillRecords, and then to make UserManager return BillRecord object when BillRecords[0] is executed.
-And then client class can get values that are used to in a dictionary with something like `billRecord.bill` but not `billRecord["key"]`.
-I get BillRecords array `[[String:String]]` from NSUserDefault and put items with type `[String:String]` into BillRecord model object for easy and safe access.
+In order to make a client class of UserManger not able to put random keys in a dictionary item in billRecords array, I made a model object called BillRecord to wrap the dictionary items in billRecords, and then try to make UserManager return a BillRecord object when BillRecords[index] is executed.
+With this way client class can get values that are used to in a dictionary with like `billRecord[index].bill` but not `billRecord[index]["key"]`.
+What I wanted to do is to make `billRecords` of type `[[String:String]]` return an object of type `BillRecord`.

 ```swift
 class BillRecord: NSObject {